 Use the Action activity add-a-message-in-a-journey

-It replaces the previous individual built-in channel activities and consolidates Email, Push, SMS, In-app, Web, Code-based experience, and Content Card into one unified activity type.
+It consolidates all legacy native built-in channels — Email, Push, SMS, In-app, Web, Code-based experience, and Content Card — into one unified activity type, replacing the individual channel activities used previously.

 NOTE